 THE ELIZABETH TREFFRY COLLECTION

-The Elizabeth Treffry Collection (ETC) contains over 3000 books and artifacts that document the lives and works of women in Cornwall and the Isles of Scilly.
+The Elizabeth Treffry Collection (ETC) contains over 3000 books and artefacts that document the lives and works of women in Cornwall and the Isles of Scilly.
 It is one of the ‘special collections’ of the Trust and will remain in perpetuity in Cornwall.

 Its strengths are in 19th and 20th century art and literature.
 The core collection comprises works by women about Cornwall and Scilly; about women from Cornwall and Scilly; and works on other subjects by women from, or influenced by, Cornwall and Scilly.